pawanit17/learn_docker/README.md

 - Underlying OS can be upgraded/changed.
 - If you want to scale up, all you have to do is to spawn a new docker image.

+## Open Items
+- Docker MySQL Image and connect with an editor.
+- Docker NodeJS and build a REST API.
+- Custom Dockerfiles
+- Custom Docker-compose
+- Spawning an additional Docker container.

 # History
 Earlier, each machine only used to run a single application.
 1.This is costly and also the CPU utilization is not efficient.